Select a medication above to begin.

 Addiction, Abuse, and Misuse

-opioid agonist Schedule II controlled substance w/ risk of addiction, abuse, and misuse, which can lead to overdose and death; reserve opioid analgesics for pts w/ inadequate tx alternatives; assess opioid abuse or addiction risk prior to prescribing; regularly reassess all pts for misuse, abuse, and addiction
+opioid agonist Schedule II controlled substance with risk of addiction, abuse, and misuse, which can lead to overdose and death; reserve opioid analgesics for patients with inadequate tx alternatives; assess opioid abuse or addiction risk prior to prescribing; regularly reassess all patients for misuse, abuse, and addiction

 Respiratory Depression

-serious, life-threatening, or fatal cases may occur even w/ recommended use, esp. during tx start or after dose incr; to decr. risk, initiate and titrate dose appropriately; methadone peak respiratory depressant effects typically occur later and last longer than peak pharmacologic effects, esp. during initial dosing period
+serious, life-threatening, or fatal cases may occur even with recommended use, especially during tx start or after dose incr; to decr. risk, initiate and titrate dose appropriately; methadone peak respiratory depressant effects typically occur later and last longer than peak pharmacologic effects, especially during initial dosing period

 Accidental Ingestion

-accidental ingestion of even one dose, esp. by children, can result in fatal methadone overdose
+accidental ingestion of even one dose, especially by children, can result in fatal methadone overdose

 Neonatal Opioid Withdrawal Syndrome